DrDrewCain/ProjectLazytoads/README.md

 ## License

-Warriors of the World is licensed under the MIT License.
+Lazyworld is licensed under the GNU version 3 License.

 ## Contributors